 A template for the before and after study is available.
-The Before and After Study for RTSSP shall be included as a requirement at the end of the Primarily Implementation phase and as part of the Final Report for reimbursement purposes.
+The PI Report, which includes the Before and After Study for RTSSP, shall be included as a requirement at the end of the Primarily Implementation phase and as part of the Final Report as required by the M2 Ordinance, Attachment B, Section III.A.9 for reimbursement purposes.